sebamarana/WiFirework/README.md

 - After activating it, you should always wait at least a pair of minutes for the wire to cool off, you don't want it to set off your firework while you are setting it up (If you are still unsure you can always change the wire).
 - If you also do worry about your cables and circuit you can also buy a little box like mine to protect everything from explosions or sparks.
 - Always test everything outside, we don't want to burn down our house ~~right?~~.
+- Remember to always have a spare 9V battery just in case.